jdauphant/developers-documentation/_scalingo_api/log_drains.md

 }
 ```

-## Add a new Log Drain to an Addon
+## Add a New Log Drain to an Addon

 --- row ---